-Our modules are developed using up-to-date research in transition, effective practices in professional development, and materials and resources for implementation.
+The TC online modules are developed using up-to-date research, effective practices in professional development, and materials and resources for implementation.
+They are for anyone involved in transition planning.

 Get an overview of the transition requirements of IDEA and best practices in planning.
 Participants will practice using the major components required in transition IEPs and access materials and information to use for planning.